 Better cash flow

 Aggregators have stricter fraud prevention tactics because they take on more risk and as a result, may hold funds or freeze accounts without notice if there is suspicious activity.
 With your own merchant account, you’ll experience fewer interruptions to funding because critical business information, like average transaction volume, is collected during the application process so your processor knows exactly what to expect.
-Aggregators also disperse your funds at their discretion; they may potentially hold your funds for 24-48 hours before depositing, whereas with a merchant account provider, you see funds in your account within 1-2 business days.
+Aggregators can potentially hold and disperse your funds at their discretion (deposits could be delayed up to 5-7 business days), whereas with a merchant account provider, you see funds in your account within 1-2 business days.

 Higher processing limits